newtongwc/examples/flask/app_engine/README.md

 track the ones in ../local, with slight modification that make them able to run in AppEngine.

+Before running or deploying one of these applications, you must install the dependencies named in its "requirements.txt" file using [pip](http://pip.readthedocs.io/en/stable/):
+    pip install -t lib -r requirements.txt

 Contents:

 * hello_web.py: starts a server which says hello in response to a